This "noticeboard" is available to any section of the Velocette

 1 Ex Chairman Roger Franklin with better half Jane.

 2 West Mids.
-Centre Members and Chairman Jim Plant - L to R John Wright, Jim Plant (Chairman), Mike Spink (Membership Sec.
-No 146) and John Conolly (No. 138).
+Centre Members and Chairman Jim Plant - L to R John Wright, Jim Plant, Mike Spink (No 146) and John Conolly (No. 138).
 No. 38 in background should be R. Underwood from Dorset.

 3 Scott and Passenger